 How To Tie A Pratt Knot

-Step 1 Drape the tie around your neck with the underside facing outwards.
-Place the wide end on the right and the narrow end on the left.
-The wide end should sit significantly lower than the narrow end.
+- Place the tie around your neck with the underside facing outwards.
+Place the wide end on the right and the skinny end on the left.
+Position the wide end lower than the skinny end.

-Step 2 Cross the wide end underneath the narrow end towards the left.
+- Cross the wide end underneath the skinny end towards the left.

-Step 3 Fold it through the neckloop and then pass it down to the left.
+- Fold it up through the neck loop and then pass it down to the left side.

-Step 4 Cross it over the narrow end towards the right.
+- Cross it over the skinny end towards the right.

-Step 5 Fold it up through the neckloop from underneath.
+- Fold it up through the neck loop from underneath.

-Step 6 Pass it down through the loop you’ve just created in the front.
+- Pass it down through the loop you’ve created in the knot.